-Has your business been declined for a business loan?
 Where can you be approved?
-Helpful tips to follow to turn a decline into an approval.
-Match your business to small business loans that you will get approved for.
+Helpful tips to turn a decline into an approval and find other business loans.
+Match your business to small business loans that you will get approved for !

 If you have been turned down for any decline reason, contact us.
 We specialize in difficult to approve businesses and business loans and have programs that can approve your business for any decline reason.

-If your business has been turned down for a small business loan, the first step is to call up the company that turned you down.
+If you think the bank declined my business loan for wrong reasons, then the first step is to call up the company that turned you down.
 Determine if you are speaking with someone that has the knowledge and experience to provide you with useful information about the decline.
 If you received a letter, call and confirm the decline reasons.
-In many cases, you may have been formally turned down for more than 1 reason, and as many as 4 decline reasons.
+For more information on strategic reasons, read why banks don’t lend to small business.

-FAQ Frequently asked declined for a small business loan questions
+FAQ Frequently asked questions on why the bank declined my business loan

 Missed daily payments